mattbratt/pc_ships/README.md

 The easiest way to get started:

 1. Open **HACS** in Home Assistant.
-2. Search for *"Port Canaveral Ships"* in the store (check "Available for download" or "New").
+2. Search for *"Port Canaveral Ships"* in the Integrations section (check "Available for download" or "New").
 3. Click **Download**.
 4. Navigate to **Settings > Devices & Services** in Home Assistant.
 5. Click the blue **+ Add Integration** button.